-Amber Green, Director of Donations
+Amber Green, Director of In-Kind Donations

 Amber has a background in foreign and national news, having worked as a copy editor for Newsday and the Los Angeles Times.
 She joined our team shortly after she read a news story on refugees while the Police lyric “Sending Out an S.O.S.” played in the background.
 She took it as a call to action and now she’s here to answer it.

-Alex & Andrew Valdes, Directors of Press & Media
+Alex & Andrew Valdes, Press